uswds/uswds-site/pages/performance/glossary.md

 ## Metrics and implementations

 The following gives a brief overview of a handful of metrics.
-If you're looking for guidance on what metrics are best for your team to start with, view the [how to guide on performance](../how#choosing-metrics-amp-tools).
+If you're looking for guidance on which metrics are best for your team to start with, view the [how to guide on performance](../how#choosing-metrics-amp-tools).

 ### Onload